Hanyong Xu

 prof_pic.jpg

-Prior to joining DUSP, I accumulated three years of professional experience as both a data analyst and a GIS specialist at Meituan and CityDNA Technology, orchestrating data science and web-based solutions to decision-makers in urban planning and e-commerce.
+Prior to joining DUSP, I accumulated three years of professional experience as both a data analyst and a GIS specialist at Meituan and CityDNA Technology, orchestrating data science and web-based solutions for decision-makers in urban planning and e-commerce.
 I hold a Master of Urban Spatial Analytics from the University of Pennsylvania Stuart Weitzman School of Design and an Honors Bachelor of Arts with a double major in Architectural Design and Economics from the University of Toronto.

 news